hardikkumarpatel/node-boilerplate/README.md

 # Node Boilerplate

-Here are the setup instructions for node project.
+Here are the setup instructions for node boilerplate project.

 ## Code setup